-LHC will perform onsite monitoring of projects in accordance with IRS Section 1.42.
+LHC will perform onsite monitoring of projects in accordance with §42 of the IRC.
 Detailed monitoring procedures are provided in the Corporation's Compliance Monitoring Guide.

 The Corporation reserves the right to adopt and modify standards, policies, procedures and requirements as necessary to comply with changes in applicable industry standards, federal law or regulations in administering the low-income housing tax credit and TCAP programs.